fypc/Jonker-Volgenant/README.md

-# Jonker Volgenant algorithm
+# C implementation of the Jonker Volgenant algorithm
-## Generalized Jonker-Volgenant shortest path assignment algorithm
+## Assignment problem in a bipartite graph

-C language functions implementing a generalized Jonker-Volgenant shortest path assignment algorithm to solve the two-dimensional assignment problem with a rectangular cost matrix C. The function assign2DC (commented below) can perform cost maximization or minimization with cost matrices having positive and/or negative elements whereas the function assign2DCBasic assumes that all elements of C are positive and that only minimization is performed.
+A C implementation of the Jonker-Volgenant algorithm to solve the minimum (or maximum) assignment problem in a bipartite graph.
+The function assign2DC can perform cost maximization or minimization with cost matrices having positive and/or negative elements whereas the function assign2DCBasic assumes that all elements of C are positive and that only minimization is performed.